Family and Friends

 "Why don't you just stop?"

 Actually, many self-injurers feel little or no pain when they self-injure.1 The body makes endorphins, a natural painkiller, causing the self-injurer to feel less pain than a person would normally feel from such injuries.
-Note that at other times--when receiving stitches, or from an accidental injury--self-injurers are certainly capable of feeling pain, just like anyone else.
+Note that at other times--when receiving stitches, or from an accidental injury--self-injurers are certainly capable of feeling pain, just like anyone else."That's so gross."

 First of all, educate yourself about self-injury.
 I can't stress enough how important it is to learn about what your friend's dealing with.
 The info page on this site is a good starting point, and the book reviews page and links page will guide you to additional resources.
 If she's a Christian, you might also encourage her to read some of this site's Christian resources.